 The limitation of this system is that patients must sometimes use other medical care providers and facilities to solve their health problems.
 They could make similar payment arrangements with other specialist health care providers, but it is more likely and practical for them to purchase insurance for those occasions.
 It could be through three different sources, public (such as Medicare and Medicaid), private (HMOs and indemnity insurers) or charity from non-profit health care organizations.
 At this time, these insurance and charity systems are flawed and often difficult to access by a large part of the population.
 In our surveys of more than 4,000 people in the Houston area, about 40% did not have access to health care through insurance or charity.
-When they needed care in emergencies, getting care was an adversity that usually resulted in poor care and little or no payment for the physician or hospital provider.
+When they needed care in emergencies, getting care was difficult to arrange and usually resulted in poor care and little or no payment for the physician or hospital provider.
 In these circumstances the Co-operative can at least be a patient advocate to properly guide the patient through the system and its red tape in the least adversarial manner.
-It can also be the vehicle for obtaining group health insurance that is without exclusions for pre-existing conditions, which the cooperative, Patient/Physician Cooperatives (PPC), has been able to get through the Senior Patient Association in a group policies underwritten by Pan American Life Insurance and New Era Life Insurance.
+It can also be the vehicle for obtaining group health insurance that is without exclusions for preexisting conditions, which the cooperative, Patient/Physician Cooperatives (PPC), has been able to get through the Senior Patient Association in a group policies underwritten by Pan American Life Insurance, Kemper, and New Era Life Insurance.